 “In Catholicism, the pint, the pipe and the Cross can all fit together.” — GK Chesterton

 Born and raised in the Atlanta area, Sarah Vabulas graduated from Saint Mary’s College at Notre Dame with a degree in Communications and a minor in Religious Studies.
 She worked for a Congressman in the United States House of Representatives for 3 years before realizing she could turn her social media addiction into a paying career.
-She works in social media consulting at a Fortune 100 company now, but after hours she’s a Catholic geek, homebrewer and beer connoisseur at Catholic Drinkie, where she blogs about living as a faithful young adult Catholic and about her pursuit for the perfect home-brewed beer.
-Sarah attends the Cathedral of Christ the King and serves as a lector at the 5pm Vigil Mass – come by and say hi sometime.
-She loves Notre Dame football, the Atlanta Braves, traveling, 80s music and her Wayfarers & Members Only jacket.
+She works in social media & software consulting at a Fortune 100 company now, but after hours she’s a Catholic geek, homebrewer and beer connoisseur at Catholic Drinkie, where she blogs about living as a faithful young adult Catholic and about her pursuit for the perfect home-brewed beer.
+Sarah attends the Cathedral of Christ the King and serves as a lector at the 5pm Vigil Mass — come by and say hi sometime.
+She loves Notre Dame football, the Atlanta Braves, traveling, 80s music, her Longchamp messenger bag which has traveled the world with her, her Warby Parker glasses, Ray-Ban Wayfarers and purple Members Only jacket.
 She dreams of one day having a beer with the Pope or Cardinal Timothy Dolan.

 Purpose of Catholic Drinkie

 I want to meet people where they are and bring them into our faith.
-I have been blessed with the opportunity to discuss my Catholic faith with many – even some that are fallen-away Catholics who are amazed that someone could be so faithful to the Church yet still have such a passion for beer.
+I have been blessed with the opportunity to discuss my Catholic faith with many — even some that are fallen-away Catholics who are amazed that someone could be so faithful to the Church yet still have such a passion for beer.
 Have you never heard of any of the beer-brewing monks?
 So here I am trying to be a faithful Catholic who hopes to evangelize by discussing how a good beer can connect you deeper with the beauty of the Church.
-This is a place for Catholics (and Christians) who love God and also love a good drink!
+This is a place for Catholics (and Christians) who love God, the Church, community and a good drink!

 History of Catholic Drinkie